NewMD-org/.github/profile/README.md

 # [NewMD](https://newmd.eu.org)

-#### a beautiful version of Mingdao high school's timetable website
+### ***a beautiful & faster version of Mingdao high school's timetable website.***

 <br></br>

 ## About Us

-### NewMD is an organization that dedicated to the improvement of Mingdao High School's current website.
+### NewMD is an organization that dedicated to the improvement of user experiences of Mingdao High School's current website.

 <br></br>